TwP/bones/README.txt

 * rspec - if that's the way you roll
 * facets - for pretty colors

+Actually, you will need at least version 1.2.0 of rubygems installed to use Mr Bones.

 == INSTALL:

 * sudo gem install bones